If you’re trying to walk your dog without them barking, lunging, or locking onto every dog that passes…then welcome to the club.

 If your dog is constantly reacting, lunging, barking, or struggling to keep it together around other dogs, more socialising won’t fix the problem.
 In fact, it could be making things worse.

 If you're working with a reactive dog — whether it's fear-based, frustration, or just sheer overexcitement — you probably already know why training your dog to ignore other dogs is so important.
-But here’s the thing: it’s not just reactive dogs that benefit from this skill.
+The funny thing is...it’s not just reactive dogs that benefit from this skill.
 Even those happy-go-lucky, social butterfly types can end up struggling without it.

 Right now, your dog might seem fine — eager to meet other dogs, pulling on the lead to say hello.
-It feels harmless… maybe even like you’d be holding them back by not letting them “be social.”
-But what often feels like harmless fun in the moment can actually create long-term behaviour issues down the line.
+It feels harmless…maybe even like you’d be holding them back by not letting them “be social.”

 Letting your dog constantly interact with other dogs, especially on walks, can lead to: